moehambouta/Mixed-Signal-PCB/README.md

 - `Media` - Images and videos showcasing the PCB and its design process.
 - `PCB` - The KiCAD PCB design file.
 - `Schematics` - Schematic files for each section of the PCB design.

-## Website Branch

-The `website` branch hosts the HTML, CSS, and image files for the project's [web presentation](https://moehambouta.github.io/Mixed-Signal-PCB).

-## Getting Started

-To get started with this project, clone the repository and explore the `Schematics` and `PCB` folders to view and modify the design files using KiCAD.

 ## Acknowledgments